206 Atwell Hall

 Columbus, OH 43210

-For students with a bachelor's degree, the MS can be earned along the way in the pre-PhD pathway by first applying to the MS in Allied Medicine
+For students with a bachelor's degree, a Master of Science can be earned along the way in the Pre-PhD pathway by first applying to the Master of Science in Allied Medicine.